Tip: To download an xsd file, right-click and select "Save Link As..."

 - Order Options - The mechanism by which a specific information is requested from a user at the time of ordering.

-- Forms Specification - The specific syntax and features utilized by ECHO Data Partners when creating an order option definition..
+- Forms Specification - The specific syntax and features utilized by ECHO Client Partners when displaying an order option definition.

-- Special Considerations - Highlighted topics regarding order fulfillment of which Data Providers should be aware.
+- Special Considerations - Highlighted topics regarding metadata discovery of which Client Providers should be aware.

 The term "order option" refers to the mechanism by which a Data Partner can request specific information from a user at the time of ordering.
 For example, an order option may require that users provide ftp-push information, or specific subsetting information.
 The ECHO Forms Specification defines the structure and content of the XML documents which are used in ECHO to specify the order options assigned to a collection within the ECHO data catalog.
 The term "ECHO Form" is used to refer to the XML document created using the standards in the ECHO Forms Specification.

 It is the responsibility of the ECHO Data Partners to design, upload, and assign order options to their catalog items using the ECHO Forms Specification.
 If a provider's collection does not allow ordering, then an order option may not be assigned.
 It is also the responsibility of the Data Partner to verify that their order options correctly define the information needed to complete the order process.

 It is the responsibility of an ECHO Client Partner which is offering the service of ordering ECHO data to implement functionality that will display the ECHO Form.
 It is strongly encouraged that a Client Partner implementing the ordering functionality ensure that the entire ECHO Forms Specification can be represented.
 ECHO Data Partners may choose to utilize any and all parts of the specification.
 If ordering is not a feature which is included in the scope of a Client Partner's work, then they need not implement the ECHO Forms Specification.

 Provider vs System Level Forms